About the Author of this Website

 After being diagnosed with CPTSD,

-I did talk therapy for a few years, but I did not find it very helpful.
+I did talk therapy for several years, but I did not find it very helpful.

 Due to fear, I did not avail myself of opportunities to do EMDR and Hypnotherapy

-during that time, which I now know probably would have helped a lot.
+during that time, which I now think probably would have helped a lot.

-What did help with my symptoms was something I read in a magazine article -
+What did finally start to help with my symptoms (flashbacks) was something I read in a magazine article -

 the practice of burning off adrenaline by doing a physical activity in order to